Ab-initio-based Interface Modeling and Statistical Analysis for Estimate of the Water Contact Angle on a Metallic Cu(111) Surface: Acknowledgments

 \section{Acknowledgments}

-The computations in this work have been performed using the facilities of Research Center for Advanced Computing Infrastructure at JAIST.
-K.H. is grateful for financial supports from FLAGSHIP2020 (project nos. hp180206 and hp180175 at K-computer), KAKENHI grant (17K17762 and 19K05029), and a Grant-in-Aid for Scientific Research on Innovative Areas (16H06439 and 19H05169) from Japan Science and Technology Agency (JST).
-R.M. is grateful for financial supports from MEXT-KAKENHI (19H04692 and 16KK0097), from FLAGSHIP2020 (project nos. hp190169 and hp190167 at K-computer), from Toyota Motor Corporation, from the Air Force Office of Scientific Research (AFOSR-AOARD/FA2386-17-1-4049;FA2386-19-1-4015), and from JSPS Bilateral Joint Projects (with India DST).
+The computations in this work were performed using the facilities of Research Center for Advanced Computing Infrastructure at JAIST.
+K.H. is grateful for financial support from the HPCI System Research Project (Project ID: hp190169 and hp200040) and MEXT-KAKENHI (JP16H06439, JP17K17762, JP19K05029, and JP19H05169) and the Air Force Office of Scientific Research (Award Number: FA2386-20-1-4036).
+R.M. is grateful for financial support from MEXT-KAKENHI (JP19H04692 and JP16KK0097), FLAGSHIP2020 (project nos. hp190169 and hp190167 at K-computer), Toyota Motor Corporation, the Air Force Office of Scientific Research (AFOSR-AOARD/FA2386-17-1-4049;FA2386-19-1-4015), and JSPS Bilateral Joint Research Projects (with India DST).